codr7/g-fu/README.md

 ### Iterating ([lib/iter.gf](https://github.com/codr7/g-fu/blob/master/v1/lib/iter.gf))
 All loops support exiting with a result using `(break ...)` and skipping to the start of next iteration using `(continue)`.

-The most fundamental kind of loop is called simply `loop`; and that's exactly what it does, until exited using `break` or external means such as `recall` or `fail`
+The most fundamental loop is called `loop`, and that's exactly what it does until exited using `break` or external means such as `recall` and `fail`.
 ```
   (dump (loop (dump 'foo) (break 'bar) (dump 'baz)))